geudde/attic-chest/pages/13.reference/01.porden/docs.md

 hook ii.
 THE EARTH.
 79

-Ah ! think how deep will be his sovereign's sighs, What tears will burst from Amiantha's eyes,
+Ah! think how deep will be his sovereign's sighs,
+What tears will burst from Amiantha's eyes,
 What grief will sadden all his kindred train,
-Who " ne'er shall look upon his like again !"
+Who " ne'er shall look upon his like again!"

 While Pyros thus the conquer'd legions slew,
 The rival king his bravest bands o'erthrew, 550